arturopala/math-game-elm/README.md

 -   Run `npm test`

 ##Run
--   Run `npm run start` or `ws` to run embeded http server, then see game in the browser <http://127.0.0.1:8000>
+-   Run `npm run start` or `ws` to run embeded http server, then try game in the browser <http://127.0.0.1:8000>

 ##Deploy